lwneal/install-keras/README.md

 This means that the Nvidia compiler, `nvcc`, is installed.
 This is the compiler used to translate CUDA code (which looks like C) into machine code runnable by the GPU.

+# Step Three: $PATH and $LD_LIBRARY_PATH

+You thought you installed CUDA, but it's not that easy!
+Tensorflow isn't just going to magically figure out where CUDA is installed: you need to spoon-feed it the tools and libraries it requires.

-But wait!
-You're not done until the `nvcc` program is on your path.
+First, you need the `nvcc` program to be on your path.
 Append a line to your .profile or .bashrc to add `/usr/local/cuda/bin/` to the `$PATH` used to search for executables.
 Here's a one-liner which will do that:

     echo 'export PATH=$PATH:/usr/local/cuda/bin' >> $HOME/.profile; source $HOME/.profile